marioy47/blog-site/src/content/blog/mac-setup-for-python-datascience/index.md

 cover: ./change-venv.png
 ---

-# Setup a Mac OS computer to develop DataScience solutions with Python and VSCode

 Even tough is not complicated, there are a series of steps that are suggested to take, in order to be able to be productive while developing Data Science solutions using a Mac machine with the Python language.

 In this article I'll show you a series of steps you can take to achieve just this without too many fuzz.

-## TOC

 ## Install Python